make-all/tuya-local/README.md

   _confirmed working with Kogan single smartplug with USB and Rillpac smartplugs_
 - Generic Smartplug with more advanced energy monitoring _confirmed working with CBE smartplugs_
+- Generic Smartplug with some additional encoded schedule info.
+  _confirmed working as a simple switch and timer with Kashimura KJ-173_
 - Mirabella Genio Smart plug with USB
 - Grid Connect double outlet with Energy Monitoring, Master and Individual switches and Child Lock.
 - DIGOO DG-SP202 dual smartplug with energy monitoring and timers.